How to Get Podcast Sponsors: What Brands Look for Today

 Offer to keep their category exclusive.
 That means no competing sponsors in the same product category during the campaign.
 Exclusivity reduces noise and increases brand recall.

-Charge a 40-60% premium for exclusivity.
-Sponsors often pay it because it gives them full attention in your space.
+Charge a 40 to 60 percent premium for exclusivity.
+Sponsors often pay it because it gives them full attention in your niche.

 Reduce their risk by structuring the first deal around performance.
 Example: "Let us run a 3-episode test.
 If you do not see at least 15 conversions, I will extend the campaign by two episodes at no charge."